-Mala tribina is an urban intervention in a public park in the city of Tetovo, Macedonia.
+Mala tribina is an urban intervention realized on the 11th of June 2017 in a public park in the city of Tetovo, Macedonia.
 The small park is programmed with diverse activities (sports field, kids swings, benches) for different age groups.
 Although being greatly used by the citizens, it is neglected and in disturbing condition.

 The urban modular intervention consists of placing 47 modules in 11 different types that with different combinations create diverse ways of sitting.
 Its main goal is escaping the common way of sitting in public space at one level.
 The intervention wants to enhance diverse possibilities and connections between people and the public space.
 It is set on an already existing concrete tab.
 This way it is not necessary to construct a foundation and makes it sustainable for the park.